-Safe and reliable human and organizational performance is an essential part of IAMP.
-Such performance under emergency situations should be taken into account during the implementation of the IAMP to meet the expectations specified in regulatory guides G-276, Human Factors Engineering Program Plans [12], and G-323, Ensuring the Presence of Sufficient Qualified Staff at Class I Nuclear Facilities - Minimum Staff Complement [13].
-Field operator performance and human-machine interface issues under hazardous environments and conditions should be identified and considered during the execution of SAMG actions.
-SAM may require sufficient qualified personnel that are not part of the normal minimum staff complement.
+Safe and reliable human and organizational performance is an essential part of accident management.
+Such performance under emergency situations should be taken into account during the implementation of the accident management measures to meet the expectations specified in regulatory guides G-276, Human Factors Engineering Program Plans [11], and G-323, Ensuring

-Sufficient verification and validation of all aspects of human and organizational performance, including EOPs and SAMGs, to execute all the identified accident management actions should be conducted to clearly demonstrate that they can be carried out by reactor personnel under all types of conditions covered by the IAMP.
+Verification and validation of human and organizational performance aspects, including EOPs and SAMGs, and, if applicable, EMEGs, to execute the identified accident management actions should be conducted to demonstrate that they can be carried out by reactor personnel under accident conditions.

-The IAMP should incorporate measures to ensure that the personnel are ready to carry out the appropriate roles and responsibilities.
+Accident management should incorporate measures to ensure that the personnel are ready to carry out roles and responsibilities.
 For example, certain accident events may cause damage to the facilities (e.g., the technical support centre) and provisions should be made to ensure the habitability of the facilities or an alternative is available.

-Improvement of the IAMP should be achieved through the consideration and incorporation of relevant results from well-supported research in human performance, including decision-making.
+Improvement of accident management should be achieved through the consideration and incorporation of results from research in human performance, including decision-making.

-EOP implementation primarily involves the operations organization, with support from other organizations as needed.
+EOP implementation involves operational personnel with support from others as needed.
 SAMG implementation has wider organizational implications, which require careful considerations in terms of roles and responsibilities, personnel qualification, and interfaces with the technical support centre and the emergency response centre (see section 4.3.3).